What College Students Struggle with Most (and what you can do to help)

 Jan 14, 2021

-2020 was a year filled with discovering (or rediscovering) new activities to keep us occupied in a COVID world: the joy of baking banana bread, learning a new instrument, decluttering long-neglected areas of our homes - and, more recently, the mental workout of playing chess.
+The ongoing pandemic has provided infinite opportunities for discovering (or rediscovering) new activities to keep us occupied in a COVID world: the joy of baking banana bread, learning a new instrument, decluttering long-neglected areas of our homes - and, more recently, the mental workout of playing chess.
 Thanks to the popular Netflix series “The Queen’s Gambit,” chess has enjoyed a resurgence in popularity.
 And unlike the extra pounds you may be carrying from those kitchen endeavors, it turns out that chess is one of those “good for you” activities - especially when it comes to building Executive Function skills.

 One study covered in Healthline found that chess players enjoyed sizable improvements in memory, creativity, strategic planning, and even ADHD symptoms.
 It got me wondering about how much playing chess can actually improve other aspects of your life, especially given my own recently discovered passion for playing the game.
 Even though there’s plenty of research on the subject, what could be better than diving into an expert’s personal perspective?

 Recently, I spoke with Jesse Nicholas - Beyond BookSmart coaching alumni, professional television writer, and - most important of all - a nationally titled chess master.
 In this article, we’re going to cover the top 4 insights I learned from talking to Jesse about his chess career, academic struggles, and coaching experience.
 In doing so, we can gain a clearer understanding of the benefits of chess as they relate to Executive Function (EF) skills and personal growth.